redhat-et/transmission/README.md

 * stage-files: Downloads, decodes, uncompresses, and verifies files and systemd units into a staging area.
 * update-configsets: Makes staged files the current config set, backing up the old current set beforehand.
 * sync-root: Syncs the current configuration set to the root directory (i.e. activates the configuration).
+* update-selinux: Updates the setenforce mode according to the configuration.
 * update-systemd-units: Reloads the systemd daemon and enables/disables units as per the configuration.

 Using the `--skip-step` and `--stop-after` options, it is possible to skip any of these steps or stop after a step, respectively.
 This is mainly for testing, but also to only update the banner.